leg100/docker-ebs-attach/README.md

 docker-ebs-attach
 ==============

 Docker container that attaches an EBS volume to the local ec2 instance.
+Detaches volume on exit.

 Usage: